tonkec/learning_resources/README.md

 ## A list of articles and tutorials that I share with my students.

-#### If the list helped you, don't be shy, star this project and spread the word

 ### HTML Fundamentals
 * [Documentation](https://www.w3.org/TR/html52/)
   * Official docs by W3C